-Ransomware cost $1 billion this year and 48.3% users were attacked by encryption ransomware last year.
+Ransomware cost $1 billion this year, and 48.3% of users were attacked by encryption ransomware last year.

 What is Ransomware?

-As the name says – it’s computer malware which gets installed on victim’s PC to lock or encrypt the data, and they demand you to pay (ransom) to decrypt it.
+As the name says – it’s computer malware that gets installed on a victim’s PC to lock or encrypt the data, and they demand you to pay (ransom) to decrypt it.

-There are multiple types of ransomware and mostly categorized in three levels.
+There are multiple types of ransomware and are mostly categorized into three levels.

-- Low risk – fake antivirus tool pretends to find malware and ask for money to fix it.
+- Low risk – fake antivirus tool pretends to find malware and asks for money to fix it.

-- Dangerous – encrypt the data and demand for money to decrypt it back.
+- Dangerous – encrypt the data and demand money to decrypt it back.

-So, you see once data is encrypted; you need to find the right tool/service who can help you in decrypting.
+So, you see, once data is encrypted, you need to find the right tool/service that can help you in decrypting.

-As a precautionary, one should always keep OS, software up-to-date and use basic antivirus/firewall/security to prevent from being hacked.
+As a precautionary, one should always keep OS, software up-to-date, and use basic antivirus/firewall/security to prevent being hacked.

-Do you know what kind of malware is injected on your PC?
+Do you know what kind of malware is injected into your PC?

 I know it’s scary but don’t worry, the following services will be able to help you with that.

-It detects for more than 250 types of ransomware, and if found they may redirect you to the right direction to decrypt it.
+It detects for more than 250 types of ransomware, and if found they may redirect you in the right direction to decrypt it.

 You would require uploading the encrypted file (not larger than 1 MB) to No More Ransom, and they will advise if there is a solution available to decrypt the file.